point0bar1/ebm-anatomy/README.md

 **Long-Run MCMC Samples**: Image data experiments have the option to obtain long-run MCMC samples during training.
 When ```log_longrun``` is set to ```true``` in a data config file, the training implementation will generate long-run MCMC samples at a frequency determined by ```log_longrun_freq```.
 The appearance of long-run MCMC samples indicates whether the energy function assigns probability mass in realistic regions of the image space.

+## Coming Soon: Trained Checkpoints and Sampling Code for Trained Models

+In the near future we will add trained checkpoints and code with non-adjusted and MH-adjusted Langevin for evaluation of trained models.
+Check back soon!

 ## Contact

 Please contact Mitch Hill (mkhill@ucla.edu) or Erik Nijkamp (enijkamp@ucla.edu) for any questions.